Bylaew/SFMLTrafficLIghter/README.md

 # SFMLTrafficLighter
-A simple project of simulation Traffic Ligther using SFML.
+A simple project of simulation Traffic Lighter using SFML.